-For each of these sources of dairy waste discharges, except existing waste retention ponds, the Central Valley Water Board concluded that the above-noted management practices constitute “best practical treatment or control” (BPTC) under the Antidegradation Policy.
-For existing waste retention ponds, the Central Valley Water Board concluded that BPTC is the iterative, two-phase time schedule (i.e., requiring waste retention ponds found not to be protective of groundwater to be replaced or upgraded within the 16-year compliance deadline).
+For each of these sources of dairy manure discharges, except existing manure retention ponds, the Central Valley Water Board concluded that the above-noted management practices constitute “best practical treatment or control” (BPTC) under the Antidegradation Policy.
+For existing manure retention ponds, the Central Valley Water Board concluded that BPTC is the iterative, two-phase time schedule (i.e., requiring manure retention ponds found not to be protective of groundwater to be replaced or upgraded within the 16-year compliance deadline).

-The Dairy General WDRs also require each dairy to submit all reports as specified in the accompanying Monitoring and Reporting Program.
+The 2013 Dairy General WDRs also require each dairy to submit all reports as specified in the accompanying Monitoring and Reporting Program.
 Dairies are required to monitor wastewater, soil, crops, manure, surface water discharges, and storm water discharges.
 Dairies are also required to monitor surface water and groundwater (e.g., test domestic and agricultural wells) and submit reports in accordance with a monitoring and reporting program, or alternatively, participate in a “representative monitoring program.”
-Each dairy must prepare and implement a waste management plan for the dairy production area and prepare and implement a nutrient management plan for all areas used for land applying dairy waste (we discuss land application, a management practice, below).
+Each dairy must prepare and implement a waste management plan for the dairy production area and prepare and implement a nutrient management plan for all areas used for land applying dairy manure (we discuss land application below).
 Each dairy must retain records for the production area and the land application areas.

-The Petition and the State Water Board’s Order to Review the Dairy General WDRs
+The Petition and the State Water Board’s Order to Review the 2013 Dairy General WDRs

-On November 4, 2013, in response to the Central Valley Water Board’s adoption of the Dairy General WDRs, Asociación de Gente Unida por el Agua and Environmental Law Foundation (collectively, petitioners) timely filed a petition for review with the State Water Board.
+On November 4, 2013, in response to the Central Valley Water Board’s adoption of the 2013 Dairy General WDRs, Asociación de Gente Unida por el Agua and Environmental Law Foundation (collectively, petitioners) timely filed a petition for review of the 2013 Dairy General WDRs with the State Water Board.
 On December 15, 2015, the petitioners requested that we place the petition in abeyance.
 On December 14, 2017, petitioners requested that we remove the petition from abeyance and activate it.
 On December 21, 2017, we activated the petition and solicited responses to the petition from the Central Valley Water Board and other interested persons.
 Thereafter, responses to the petition were filed by the Central Valley Water Board and interested parties Dairy Cares, California Farm Bureau Federation, and James G. Sweeney and Ameila M. Sweeney, and the Central Valley Water Board filed the administrative record.

-On September 4, 2018, we adopted Order WQ 2018-0021 to review the Dairy General WDRs on our own motion to allow sufficient time to address the merits of certain issues in the petition.
+On September 4, 2018, we adopted Order WQ 2018-0021 to review the 2013 Dairy General WDRs on our own motion to allow sufficient time to address the merits of certain issues in the petition.
 To the extent petitioners raised issues that are not discussed in this order, either in whole or in part, such issues are dismissed as not raising substantial issues appropriate for review in this order.